RavulaSheethal/e_commerce_app/README.md

 ## 🚀 Getting Started

 ### Prerequisites:
-Flutter SDK (v3.13.0 or later)
-Dart SDK (v3.1.0 or later)
-Android Studio or VS Code
-Emulator or Chrome browser for testing
+Flutter SDK (v3.13.0 or later), Dart SDK (v3.1.0 or later), Android Studio or VS Code, Emulator or Chrome,edge browser for testing

 ### Run the project:
 flutter clean